Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space: Geometry and barycenters

-This definition can be extended to $x \in C_p$ by selecting an arbitrary direction from $p$ to $x$. \begin{rem} In the rest of this paper, we integrate functionals of the log map and now comment on its measurability.
+\begin{rem} In the rest of this paper, we integrate functionals of the log map and now comment on its measurability.
 Note first that the map $\log_p: S \to T_p S$ can be chosen to be measurable whenever the tangent cone $T_p\Sp$ is equipped with the $\sigma$-algebra $\mathfrak{S}_B$ generated by the closed balls.
 This observation follows from a straightforward adaptation of Lemmas~3.3 and~4.2 in~\cite{Oht12} and implies Borel-measurability of the log map if the tangent cone $T_p\Sp$ is separable, since, in that case, $\mathfrak{S}_B$ coincides with the Borel $\sigma-$algebra.

 In particular, when $\Sp=\mathcal P_2(X)$ is the $2$-Wasserstein space over a separable space $X$, this condition follows from the characterization of $T_p\mathcal P_2(X)$ in~\cite[Section 12.4]{AmbGigSav05}.
 It is unclear whether general conditions on $\Sp$ imply separability of the tangent cone---in fact, this question was raised in~\cite{Oht12} in the case where $\Sp$ is proper---or even Borel-measurability of the log map.
 Fortunately, it can be checked that our arguments require Borel measurability not of $\log_p$ itself, but only of maps of the form $\langle \log_p(\cdot),b\rangle_p$ for some $b\in T_p\Sp$, which, in turn, follows from the $\mathfrak{S}_B$-measurability of $\log_p$.

 \end{rem} A useful consequence of the monotonicity property, Theorem \ref{thm:curvequiv} point \ref{it:anglemonotonicity}, is the following.
 If $\curv(\Sp)\ge 0$ (resp $\le 0$), then for any $x,y,p\in\Sp$ the metric $d$ and cone metric $\|\cdot-\cdot\|_{p}$ satisfy